by Theresa Bradley-Banta

 Real estate is a game of negotiation.
 It’s expected.
 Guesswork is not.

-*If you want me to e-mail you the pro forma spreadsheet or you have questions on multifamily property deal analysis, get in touch.
+*If you have questions on multifamily property deal analysis, get in touch.
 I’m easy to reach over at my contact page!

 Latest posts by Theresa Bradley-Banta (see all)